1984–85 Wolverhampton Wanderers F.C. season: The season

-Docherty's torrid season, which included a run of 21 games without a win had finally come to an end and he left the club in July 1985.
+The final day of the season was 11 May 1985–the day of the Bradford City stadium fire–saw Wolves lose 3–0 to promotion hopefuls Blackburn Rovers at Ewood Park (they would miss out on promotion by 1 point).
+Docherty's torrid season, which included a run of 21 games without a win, had finally come to an end.
+He left the club in July 1985.
 When asked about his time at Wolves Docherty said, "I could hardly say 'no' when a club as famous as that came in for me.....
 But it was a hopeless task really.
 There was no money.
 I wasn't sure I'd be able to work with Derek Dougan but I accepted the challenge anyway.
 As for the Bhattis, I only met them twice – once when they hired me and once when they fired me."

-The season was full of low points for the club with several heavy defeats, strings of losses and fan favourites departing the club but Docherty giving a club debut to a young 17 year old local lad Tim Flowers, from Kenilworth (who would be named player of the year 1985) and sticking by him all season would be remembered as a high.

-But the darker side of Docherty will also be remembered, removing Assistant Manager Jim Barron and Coach Frank Upton from their roles to make way for his family members.
-A decision which was challenged at an Employment Tribunal in favour of Barron/Upton.
+The season had few highlights: 17-year-old goalkeeper Tim Flowers was named player of the year.
+Docherty's tenure as manager is also remembered for his removal of Assistant Manager Jim Barron and Coach Frank Upton to make way for his family members; this was challenged at an Employment Tribunal in favour of Barron and Upton.

-Wolves would now prepare for a season in Division 3 and a search for a new manager.

 Results

 Football League Second Division

 A total of 22 teams competed in the Football League Second Division in the 1984–85 season.
 Each team played every other team twice: once at their stadium, and once at the opposition's.
-Three points were awarded to teams for each win, one point per draw, and none for defeats.
+Three points were awarded to teams for each win, one point for a draw, and none for a defeat.